 I hiked the Salkantay Trail in Peru in 2016 and it forever changed me.
-My friend and I flew to Peru and decided to hike the Salkantay Trail over the Inca Trail for its beauty and for its challenges.
+My friend and I flew to Peru and decided to hike the Salkantay Trail instead of the Inca Trail for its beauty and for its challenges.
 I was ready to kick-ass and complete the 55-mile hike!

 The first two days I did pretty well with the altitude change.
 Didn’t feel much but on the day of the longest hike everything changed.
-I woke up feeling uneasy and my heart would race with any rapid movement.
+I woke up feeling uneasy and my heart raced with any abrupt movement.
 Didn’t think of it much, I ate breakfast and we took off to our trail.
 Within the first 20 minutes of going uphill, I vomited.
 I felt extremely nauseous and thought that after vomiting I was going to feel better but I never did…

-As we kept on hiking, I just kept on feeling more miserable!
-With every step I took I felt like my brain was going to explode into a million pieces.
+As we kept on hiking, I just kept feeling sicker.
+With every step I took, I felt like my brain was going to explode into a million pieces.
 My tour guide, along with the other guides on the trail, did everything to help me but I was just not getting any better.
-As we kept on hiking to get to the peak of the mountain, obviously I was getting worse.
 I wanted to give up and told my tour guide to get me a mule to take me to the top but there weren’t any available, I had to continue on, quitting was not an option.

-I know I am strong woman, physically, emotionally, and mentally but I felt so confused because my body was ready to give up and I had trained before the hike.
+I know I am a strong woman, physically, emotionally, and mentally but I felt so confused because my body was ready to give up and I had trained before the hike.
 That day I felt like the mountain was stripping me off of my ego.
-I’m always on the front during hikes and now I was the last one and I felt horrible!
 I felt so weak and vulnerable, and as human beings, we hate being vulnerable.

-But here’s the thing, our mind drives our body and although my body wanted to give up my mind was saying “Hell nooo!”
-You have to keep on going even if you feel like these are the last minutes of your life!
-I had already gone through so much, it was pretty pointless to give up and to be honest, I just couldn’t give up because, one: nobody was going to carry me, two: all the mules had been taken, and three: I couldn’t afford a helicopter ride.
+But here’s the thing, our mind drives our body and although my body wanted to give up my mind was determined to finish.
+I had already gone through so much, it was pointless to give up and to be honest, I couldn’t give up because, one: nobody was going to carry me, two: all the mules had been taken, and three: I couldn’t afford a helicopter ride.
 But even if they had mules available, I know myself too well and I wouldn’t have taken one because I wanted to do this myself.
 I knew I could do it, there was never a doubt in my mind and that’s what matters the most: to believe in yourself.

 The mountain stripped me off my ego and left me naked for everybody to see my vulnerability.
 But with that, I gained a lot of confidence and I became more aware of my inner strength and the power of my mind.
 I look back on my trip and my soul smiles and I’m so grateful for this wonderful life lesson.